-over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of ARC's internal control over financial reporting.
+Our consideration of internal control was for the limited purpose described below and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies1 or to express an opinion on the effectiveness of ARC's internal control over financial reporting.
 Given these limitations, during our audit, we did not identify any deficiencies in internal control that we consider to be material weaknesses; however, material weaknesses or significant deficiencies may exist that have not been identified.